Learn about advances in Alzheimer’s and dementia research.

 Think About it

 Join us for an educational and supportive event for family caregivers, people with early stage dementia, professionals and the community.
-Stay tuned for conferences in Lee and Charlotte counties in Fall 2019.
+Stay tuned for conferences in Spring 2020.

 When it comes to dementia caregiving, knowledge is power.
 Join us for a series of interactive educational classes to help you build your caregiver tool kit.
 Come to one or come to all classes!